Herrmeller/datacourse2018/README.md

 ## Exercise

 Develope a robust and comprehensive function in R to calculate the particular index.
+There is more nformation about the indices in the paper (Frich et al., 2002).
+First, think about a good stragety to nest the desired functionality into a R function.
 Insert a comment block in the code with a few lines to describe the functionality and how the index is calculated.
 Name your R-File according to the index, e.g. _Fd.R_, _ETR.R_, _Tn90.R_ etc.
 At the end, submit your code snippet via e-mail.

 ## Example function

+The function should work for any length of input data.
+With `group_by` in the `dplyr`-Package it will be possible to calculate the index values on a yearly ('year') or monthly ('month') basis. `NA`-values should be considered as well as other quality-check, e.g. miniumum length of a data year that is required to calculate an index value for that specific year etc.

 Here’s some code, ```id``` represents the station id in Baden-Württemberg.
 ```{r}